John Wick: Chapter 2: Plot

-Julius arranges safe passage for John back to New York as Santino opens a contract for $7 million to kill John, ostensibly to avenge his sister.
-This leads numerous assassins to unsuccessfully attack John, during which Winston visits Santino to complete the marker, thus freeing John from being unable to move against him.
-Winston warns Santino that he "stabbed the devil in the back" and that he will be unprepared for John's wrath.
+The Rome Continental's manager, Julius, gives John safe passage back to New York.
+Santino has opened a contract to have John assassinated, ostensibly to avenge his sister's death.
+As John fights off numerous assassins, Winston visits Santino and confirms the marker's fulfillment, thus freeing John from being unable to defy or harm Santino.

-Injured from numerous attempted assassinations, John is then confronted by Cassian in the subway.
-After a vicious fight, Cassian is left with a knife stuck in his aorta.
-The badly injured John seeks help from an underground crime boss known as the Bowery King, whose subordinates treat John's injuries.
-Intrigued by John's intent to kill a member of the High Table, the Bowery King sportingly gives him a gun with only seven bullets, one for each million of the contract, and directs John to an art museum where Santino holds a gala.
-John pursues Santino throughout the museum, killing his remaining henchmen, including Ares, who gives Santino enough time to escape to the Continental, where he intends to remain indefinitely in its sanctuary.
-Despite Winston's warnings, the exasperated John shoots and kills Santino in the Continental lounge.
+In the New York City Subway, John encounters Cassian, and the two men engage in a grueling melee that ends with Cassian being stabbed in the aorta and left for dead.
+Now severely injured, John seeks aid from an underground crime boss known as the "Bowery King."
+Intrigued by his intent to kill a member of the High Table, the Bowery King sportingly gives John a Kimber M1911 pistol with seven bullets—one for each million of the contract.
+He also directs him to an art museum, where Santino holds a gala.
+John attacks the museum and kills all of Santino's subordinates, including Ares, whose actions buy time for Santino to escape to the Continental, where he boasts about remaining in sanctuary indefinitely.
+Despite Winston's calls for restraint, John executes Santino in the Continental lounge.

-The next day, Winston meets with John and explains that the Camorra has doubled the contract on John, offering it globally.
-Further, for "conducting business" on Continental grounds, per the High Table's rules, Winston is forced to declare John "excommunicado", terminating all his access and privileges to underworld resources.
-However, Winston delays activating John's excommunication by one hour (giving him a head start) and provides him with a marker for future use.
-Before leaving, John advises Winston to warn every other High Table assassin that he will kill anyone who tries to hunt him.
-John departs with his dog as Winston makes a call enacting John's "excommunicado" to be activated in one hour.
-As news of the imminent contract disseminates, cellular phones begin to ring all around, and John begins to run.
+The next day, Winston meets with John and explains that the Camorra has doubled the bounty on John's head, offering it globally.
+Further, for "conducting business" on Continental grounds, per the High Table's rules, Winston is forced to declare John "excommunicado," terminating his privileges and access to underworld resources.
+However, due to their friendship, Winston delays the excommunicado status by one hour and provides him with a marker for future use.
+Before leaving, John tells Winston to warn every High Table assassin that he will kill everyone who tries to hunt him down.
+As John departs, Winston formally initiates the excommunicado contract process, setting it to go live in one hour.
+Increasingly tense, John begins running as phones around him start to ring.